 Philodendron Cordatum Plant Care

 Philodendron Cordatum has heart-shaped, green leaves that are typically about 2-3 inches across although they will grow much larger outdoors.
 A trailing or a climbing plant, Philodendron Cordatum is the Philodendron variety most often used as an interior houseplant.

 Cordatum is one of the vining, climbing types of philodendron and is ideally used as a hanging plant or table plant.
 Its small size also make it perfect for planting in dishgardens or terrariums.

-House plant questions or problems?
-I would be happy to answer any houseplant questions as I can.
-Free of charge, no sign-ups required!
+Cordatum house plant care questions?
+I would be happy to answer any houseplant care questions as I can.
+Free of charge, no sign-ups, registration, or log in required!

 Philodendron Cordatum should be allowed to dry down completely in low to medium light but not to point of wilting.
 In bright light, allow soil to dry down at least 1/2 to 3/4 of its depth.
 Please see the sections on watering and lighting for your indoor plants, as these most affect your houseplants health and growth.

 Philodendron Cordatum will do best if placed in very bright, indirect light.
 Keep out of direct sun, bright diffused light is preferable.
 Most philodendrons plants will survive in lower light but, as with most other plants, will becomes leggy under lower light conditions.
 Additional light from a fluorescent light is suitable if available.